richlegrand/dash/README.md

 We created the "S2" service with this in mind.
 By using the client field in the callback_context a given callback can provide a device-specific view for a given client.

-The Services class in [dash.py](dash/dash.py) makes it possible to customize a callback service that better meets your needs.
+The `Services` class in [dash.py](dash/dash.py) makes it fairly easy to customize a callback service that better meets your needs.
 The custom service can be passed into `callback()`.

 ## Benchmarks